Inexpensive Homemade Holiday Gift Ideas for the Tight Budget

 For Plant Lovers

-Take clippings from a hardy plant like an ivy and start them in a tin or inexpensive flower pot.
-(I like the General Foods International Coffee tins.)
-Make sure you cut with at least a 1″ stem and that there is at least 1 leaf to sustain the clipping until it forms roots.
+Take clippings from a hardy plant, like an ivy, and start them in a tin or inexpensive flower pot.
+(I like decorative coffee tins.)
+Make sure you cut with at least a 1″ stem and that there is at least one leaf to sustain the clipping until it forms roots.
 Keep the soil moist until rooted.

 Everyone should appreciate a plant, especially if it’s a hearty one.
 Wandering Jew, Spider plant, Philodendron, Pothos, and most ivy can withstand some neglect, even if your recipient doesn’t have a “green thumb.”